 I recommend using 3-part breath as a useful tool on its own, but successfully completing this exercise is also crucial for understanding how to practice mindfulness.
 In the next and final article in this series, I’ll explain how to parlay the relaxing skills of observing objects and breath into the very useful skill of observing thoughts and feelings.

-The 3 part breath is one of the 9 techniques in Dr. Chloe's book Nervous Energy endorse by Dr. Deepak Chopra.
+Want to know more about the 3 part breath?
+It is one of the 9 techniques in Dr. Chloe's book Nervous Energy: Harness the Power of Your Anxiety endorsed by Dr. Deepak Chopra.